lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    applying corrections
 4. **ERROR** — A fatal error occurred; the loop has stopped

 The following diagram shows the detailed flow with all decision points, skip conditions, and fault states:

 .. figure:: _static/closed_loop_main_flow.png
    :alt: Closed loop main flow diagram
    :width: 100%

    Main flow of the :py:meth:`~lsst.ts.mtaos.MTAOS.run_closed_loop` task.
    Green nodes show the happy path (normal correction cycle).
    Yellow nodes indicate skip conditions.
 Red nodes indicate fault states.
    Configuration parameters from ``ts_config_mttcs`` that control each decision point are shown in italics within the nodes.

 .. _Closed_Loop_Image_Selection:

 Image Selection and Filtering
 =============================

 Not every image that arrives is processed.
-The loop applies several
+The loop applies several filters:
-filters:

 Following list
 --------------

-The MTAOS maintains a list of images it is "following" — images whose start-integration events were received.
-Only images in this list are processed.
-Images not in the following list are logged and skipped.
+The MTAOS maintains a list of images it is "following."
+When the camera publishes a ``startIntegration`` event, MTAOS records that observation ID in the following list.
+Later, when OODS notifies that an image has been ingested, MTAOS checks whether that image's observation ID is in the list.
+Only images whose ``startIntegration`` was received are processed.
+This prevents processing unrelated images (e.g. images taken before the loop started).

 Stale image discarding
 ----------------------

 When ``discard_intermediate_corrections`` is enabled (default), images whose exposure started **before** the last applied correction are skipped.
 This prevents the loop from processing images that do not reflect the most recent correction.

 Elevation and rotation limits
 -----------------------------

 If the current telescope position has changed significantly since the image was taken:

 - **Elevation delta** > ``elevation_delta_limit_max`` (default 9°): skip
 - **Rotation delta** > ``rotation_delta_limit`` (default 9°): skip

 These thresholds prevent applying corrections derived from an image taken at a substantially different pointing.

 .. _Closed_Loop_WEP:

 Wavefront Estimation
 ====================

 Once an image passes filtering, the MTAOS runs wavefront estimation to extract Zernike coefficients from the corner wavefront sensor data.

 The production configuration uses ``use_ocps = True``, which delegates wavefront estimation to the Rapid Analysis (RA) pipeline via the OCS Control Pipeline Service (OCPS):

 1. Check if RA has already processed the image
 2. If not, send ``cmd_execute`` to OCPS with the visit ID
 3. Poll the butler for results (``zernike_table_name`` in ``run_name`` collection)
 4. Read Zernike tables once available

 The WEP pipeline configuration is controlled by the RA deployment, not by the MTAOS ``wep_config``.
 Only visit IDs are passed to OCPS.

 .. note::

    A local execution path (``use_ocps = False``) exists but is not used in production.
    It spawns a local ``pipetask`` subprocess using the MTAOS ``wep_config``.
    This path may produce different wavefront estimates if the RA pipeline uses a different WEP version or configuration.

 .. _Closed_Loop_Gain:

 Gain Computation
 ================

 Before computing corrections, the MTAOS determines the gain to apply based on the elevation change between **consecutive processed images** (previous image elevation vs current image elevation).

 .. note::

    This is distinct from the earlier elevation/rotation check in :ref:`Closed_Loop_Image_Selection`, which compares the image's position to the **current telescope position** (to detect if the telescope has moved since the image was taken).
    The gain computation here compares **consecutive images** to detect large slews between observations.
-   Only elevation is used for gain scaling;
-   rotation delta is only checked in the earlier filtering step.
+   Only elevation is used for gain scaling; rotation delta is only checked in the earlier filtering step.

 .. code-block:: text